Example plugin code¶

 page_type_plugins.py¶

-file can contain multiple plugins, each should inherit from the PageTypePlugin
+The page_type_plugins.py file can contain multiple plugins, each should inherit from the PageTypePlugin class.

 from django.conf.urls import patterns, url